AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="context_activities"></a>
 ### 9.6.2 contextActivities
 The purpose of this property is to facilitate searches of the LRS by the LMS or other reporting systems.
-The `contextActivities` property contains list(s) of activity objects whose ids can be used as a statement list filter.
+The `contextActivities` property contains list(s) of activity objects whose IDs can be used as a statement list filter.
 All cmi5 defined statements MUST include all properties and values defined in the `contextActivities` of the `contextTemplate` (see Section 10 - xAPI State Data Model).

 <a name="context_activities_category_cmi5"></a>
 #### 9.6.2.1 cmi5 Category Activity